rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 ## Introduction

-This repository aims to provide easy reference code for programming bare metal on the Raspberry Pi 3 in the [Rust systems programming language](Rust).
+This repository aims to provide easy reference code for programming bare metal on the Raspberry Pi 3 in the [Rust systems programming language].
 Emphasis is on leveraging Rust's zero-overhead abstractions to compile lean code that is readable, concise and safe (at least as safe as it gets on bare-metal hardware).

 [Rust systems programming language]: https://www.rust-lang.org